 SIX fulfils another important function by establishing regulatory parameters for issuing and trading in securities as well as monitoring and ensuring compliance with these parameters.
-As a privatelyowned public limited company, SIX Swiss Exchange represents the interests of the Swiss financial centre and ensures a balance of interests among all market participants.
+As a privately-owned public limited company, SIX Swiss Exchange represents the interests of the Swiss financial centre and ensures a balance of interests among all market participants.
 For example, the Surveillance & Enforcement unit of SIX Exchange Regulation, monitors trading to ensure compliance with legal requirements and trading regulations (incl. implementing provisions).
-Surveillance & Enforcement will report any suspected breaches of the law or other irregularities to the Swiss Financial Market Supervisory Authority (FINMA) and, if necessary, the appropriate law enforcement authorities (see Manual Part 2 - "Rules and Regulations" module).
+Surveillance & Enforcement will report any suspected breaches of the law or other irregularities to the Swiss Financial Market Supervisory Authority (FINMA) and, if necessary, the appropriate law enforcement authorities.